open-telemetry/opentelemetry-operator/docs/api.md

-OpAMPBridgeSpec defines the desired state of OpAMPBridge
+OpAMPBridgeSpec defines the desired state of OpAMPBridge.

 <table>
     <thead>